How Do I Get On The Shark Tank?

 - Did you know if you make a deal with the Sharks you are also obligated "under contract" to give the producers of the show either an additional 5% stake in your business or a 2% royalty fee for the life of the company.
 You must keep this in mind when you are negotiating what the Sharks are asking for.
 If the Sharks are asking for 44 1/2% of your business (or greater) and you agree, you just gave up controlling interest in your company if the Sharks and producers combine their shares in your business.

 -I got on the Shark Tank.
 I'm so excited I want to tell my Friends what kind of deal I made with the Sharks.
-Just like all reality shows you are obligated to keep your quiet until it airs on T.V.
+Just like most reality shows you're obligated to keep quiet until it officially airs on T.V.
 How do they make sure you don't talk to anyone?
 Not even your spouse?
-In that contract you agreed that you will not talk or will be subject to a $5 Million Dollar Fine.
+In that original contract you signed before the show, you also agreed you will not tell anyone the outcome or you'll will be subject to a $5 Million Dollar Fine.

 - I wasn't able to strike a deal with the Sharks during the show but was approached later with another offer.
 Can I still make a deal with one of the Sharks after the show?